rabbitmq/rabbitmq-website/site/configure.md

   <tr>
     <td>RABBITMQ_SERVICENAME</td>
     <td>
-      The name of the installed Windows ervice.
+      The name of the installed Windows service.
 This will appear in
       <code>services.msc</code>.

       <p>